accordproject/template-archive/README.md

 Sample.txt:

 ```
-FUBAR Name of the person to greet: "Dan".
+FUBAR Name of the person to greet: "Fred Blogs".
 Thank you!
 ```

 ```
 { Error: invalid syntax at line 1 col 1:

-  FUBAR  Name of the person to greet: "Dan".
+  FUBAR  Name of the person to greet: "Fred Blogs".
   ^
 Unexpected "F"
 ```